HASHSTACS-admin/Stacs-Sample-App/README.md

   3. Query Balance of assets in a Wallet Address: `/smt/contract/balanceof`
   4. Query Blockchain Transaction Results: `/smt/message/getByIdentifierIdAndUuid`

+  The sample APIs provided in this sample application send the request to 1 of these 4 DRS APIs that are then forwarded to the blockchain network.
+  Sample APIs in the Swagger UI demonstrate use of the above APIs with the SMT format.

-## Settility Message Type (SMT) - Smart Contract Function Format
+## Settlity Message Type (SMT) - Smart Contract Function Format
-  Settility Message Type (SMT) is an additional layer built to encapsulate smart contract functions and their required parameters to make it easy for business applications to invoke.
+  Settlity Message Type (SMT) is an additional layer built to encapsulate smart contract functions and their required parameters to make it easy for business applications to invoke.

   Smart contracts uploaded to the blockchain are mapped to the SMT format where smart contract function parameters are standardized.